Complete overview

 Go to study coaching for more information and to make an appointment.

 A language assistant can help you with writing and speaking in their mothertongue(s) by providing you with peer feedback.
 This language assistance can be used for papers, portfolios, assignments or presentations as part of a course, as well as your bachelor/master theses.
-You can decide together how many times you want to use the assistance.

 Practical information